 The Underwater Museum (MUSA) is another Cancun attraction that you cannot often experience in the world.
 More than 500 statues were sunk to create an artificial reef and relieve the pressure of growing tourism on the natural Cancun reefs.
 And it’s working: marine life is slowly colonising the structures, and it makes a fantastic tourist attraction in Cancun!

-There are several galleries at different depths, ideal to please both snorkellers, scuba divers and those who want to stay dry on the boat.
+A great place for scuba-diving in Cancun, there are several galleries at different depths, ideal to please both snorkellers, scuba divers and those who want to stay dry on the boat.

 3. Try New Watersports